 The registration is good for two years and can be renewed every two years.
 If you keep renewing the registration for up to ten years, there is a greater likelihood that the debtor may sell or re-mortgage the land and you will be paid.
 You must remember to renew the registration before the two years are up and the earlier registration expires.
 Once the registration has expired, you will have to obtain a new certificate from the registry and you will have lost your place on the title.

 The creditor may obtain the necessary information and form to have the land released, from the land title office.
-The land title office will require a Land Title Act Form C signed by the creditor before a witness (such as a solicitor, notary public, or commissioner for taking affidavits) to provide satisfactory proof that the registered charge has been satisfied, surrendered, released or discharged in whole or in part. [s.216(1) LTA].
+The land title office will require an electronic Land Title Act Form C signed by the creditor before a witness (such as a solicitor, notary public, or commissioner for taking affidavits) to provide satisfactory proof that the registered charge has been satisfied, surrendered, released or discharged in whole or in part. [s.216(1) LTA].
 There is a fee for filing the discharge payable to the land title office.

-If the debtor wants to expedite the process, the debtor may obtain the form, complete it, have the creditor sign it before a witness, and deliver it to the land title office for filing.
+If the debtor wants to expedite the process, the debtor may obtain the form, complete it, have the creditor sign it before a witness, and electronically submit it to the land title office for filing.
 The debtor cannot have the charge removed by producing a receipt or an acknowledgement of payment.
 Only the creditor can sign the application to remove the charge.
 If the creditor refuses to sign the discharge form, the debtor may apply to the Supreme Court for an order.
 This cannot be done by the Provincial Court.

 You can see from all this that there are many different tools available to help you collect your money once a court has given you a payment order.